Benny Andrews: Social justice work

 In 1969, Andrews co-founded the Black Emergency Cultural Coalition (BECC), an organization that protested the Harlem on My Mind: Cultural Capital of Black America, 1900-1968 exhibit at the Metropolitan Museum of Art.
 No African-Americans had been involved in organizing the show, and it contained no art—only photo reproductions and copies of newspaper articles about Harlem.

 The BECC then persuaded the Whitney Museum to launch a similar exhibition of African American artists, but later felt compelled to boycott the Whitney show for similar reasons.

 From 1982 to 1984, Andrews served as the director of visual arts for the National Endowment for the Arts.
 In this position, he had the chance to advocate for fellowships and grants to go to talented black artists who may otherwise have escaped notice.

 Andrews traveled in 2006 to the Gulf Coast to work on an art project with children displaced by Hurricane Katrina.

 Art

 Benny Andrews was a figural painter in the expressionist style who painted a diverse range of themes of suffering and injustice, including the Holocaust, Native American forced migrations, and Hurricane Katrina.
 In the 1960s he began to find his own style of painting, which developed parallel to the flourishing collage moment.
 Other influences on his work include surrealism and Southern folk art.
-His work hangs in the Metropolitan Museum of Art in New York City; the Art Institute of Chicago; the Studio Museum in Harlem (New York City); the High Museum of Art in Atlanta, Georgia; the Hirshhorn Museum in Washington, DC; the National Gallery of Art in Washington, DC; and the Ogden Museum of Southern Art in New Orleans, Louisiana.
+His work hangs in the Metropolitan Museum of Art in New York City; the Art Institute of Chicago; the Studio Museum in Harlem (New York City); the High Museum of Art in Atlanta, Georgia; the Hirshhorn Museum in Washington, DC; the National Gallery of Art in Washington, DC; The Phillips Collection in Washington, DC; and the Ogden Museum of Southern Art in New Orleans, Louisiana.

+During the 1970s, he participated in a community art space called Communications Village operated by printmaker Benjamin Leroy Wigfall in Kingston, NY.
+Andrews made prints with the help of printer assistants who had been taught printmaking by Wigfall, and he exhibited there.